See Trip Ideas

 Discover Ontario’s history and the stories that define our diverse cultural mosaic.

-Ontario proudly celebrates 400 years since French explorer Samuel de Champlain explored our wilderness and waterways, paving the way for French Culture to become such a valuable part of our past and present.
+Ontario proudly celebrates 400 years since French explorer Samuel de Champlain traversed our wilderness and waterways, paving the way for French Culture to become such a valuable part of our past and present.
 Visit www.mon400.com, a virtual museum of Franco-Ontarian Heritage, and learn about Francophone heroes, builders and pioneers who have made their mark over the past four centuries in Ontario.
 Celebrate the ‘father of New France’ at Rendezvous Champlain in Penetanguishene.
-Follow his route today via the Circuit Champlain and discover the waterways, landscapes and First Nations’ cultures that left him with such an indelible impression.
+Follow his route today via the Explore Champlain and discover the waterways, landscapes and First Nations’ cultures that left him with such an indelible impression.

 Prescott-Russell, in the lower Ottawa Valley, is a great place to experience local French flavour as its villages are 75% French-speaking.
 Enjoy French theatre and music at the Festival franco-ontarien, the Northern Lights Festival Boreal in Sudbury or Le Carnaval in North Bay.